 Company voluntary arrangement

-Creditors' scheme of arrangement
+Scheme of arrangement

-- none of the members of the dissenting class(es) would be any worse off under the plan than they would be in the event of the 'relevant alternative'; and
+- none of the members of the dissenting class would be any worse off than they would be in the 'relevant alternative' which is the scenario the court considers most likely to occur in relation to the company if the restructuring plan were not sanctioned; and

 iv Starting proceedings